Identification of malfunctioning quantum devices: Background.

-By and large, analytical solutions to either state or channel discrimination problems are very difficult with analytical solutions known only for two~\cite{Holevo73,Helstrom76} or three~\cite{Ha13} pure or mixed states or between states possessing a certain symmetry~\cite{Yuen75, Ban:97, Barnett:01, Eldar:01, Andersson02, Eldar:04, Sentis16} (for a recent review see~\cite{Barnett09,Bae:15}).
+By and large analytical solutions to either state or channel discrimination problems are very difficult and known only for two~\cite{Holevo73,Helstrom76} or three~\cite{Ha13} pure or mixed states or between states possessing a certain symmetry~\cite{Yuen75, Ban:97, Eldar:01, Eldar:04, Barnett:01, Andersson02, Sentis16, Sentis:17,Sentis:18} (see also~\cite{Barnett09,Bae:15}).
 For channel discrimination analytic results are known for distinguishing among a finite number of unitaries in a single or finite number of runs~\cite{Acin:01b,Duan:07,Duan:09}, or between two arbitrary CPTP maps~\cite{Sacchi:05a, Sacchi:05b, Piani:09}.
 We stress that here, unlike most channel discrimination instances to date, the identity of the channel (unitary or otherwise) is known, and what one is looking for is the position at which the channel is acting.